seanbaxter/shaders/README.md

 ### Using the compiler

 Enable shader generation with the `-shader` the command line switch.

-To process a C++ file and output a .spv module, use the `-c -emit-spirv` switches.
-The output file takes the name of the input file with the extension replaced with ".spv".
+This switch injects the contents of the SPIR-V declarations file [implicit/spirv.cxx](implicit/spirv.cxx) into the translation unit, enabling builtin vectors and matrices, along with the full host of standard GLSL intrinsic functions.

+By default, shaders that are named inside the `@spirv` or `@dxil` extensions are compiled to shader binary code and bound to the compiled object.
+This is the preferred single-source mode of translation.
+However, there are are additional options for separate-source translation:

+* `-emit-spirv -c` to emit a SPIR-V module.
+This has `.spv` extension.
+* `-emit-dxil -c` to emit a DXIL module.
+This has `.dxil` extension.
+* `-emit-dxil -S` to emit a DXIL IR file.
+This is human-readable LLVM and has a `.dxilasm` extension.
+* `-emit-dxil -S -console` to print DXIL disassembly to the terminal.

+Use the `-E` entry point option with any of the above options to specify which shader to compiler.
+* `-E <entry-point>` chooses the shader entry point.

+### Examples

 **vert.cxx**
 ```cpp